ipld/ipld/specs/codecs/dag-eth/basic_types.md

 type BigInt bytes

 # Unsigned integer
-# Used to explicity specify that an integer cannot be negative
+# Used to explicitly specify that an integer cannot be negative
 type Uint bytes

 # Block nonce is an 8 byte binary representation of a block's nonce